 4. Baseboard Heaters

-Radiant heating is an excellent option if you’re looking for how to heat a sunroom all year round.
+Radiant heating through a baseboard heater is an excellent option if you’re looking for how to heat a sunroom all year round.
 It’s energy-efficient and runs effortlessly in the background.
 Additionally, it doesn’t take up any extra space, so the entire room is yours to decorate and utilize however you see fit.
 It’s also easy to install and safer than an electric fireplace or portable space heater, especially if you have small children or pets.

 5. Add Weather Stripping Around Windows